 There's not much interesting on this screen.
 But note that under the Capture section, there is a list of so-called interfaces.
-The computer we're taking these screenshots from has just one real interface - "Wi-Fi en0," which is the interface for Wi-Fi access.
-All packets to/from this computer will pass through the Wi-Fi interface, so it's here where we want to capture packets.
-On a Mac, double click on this interface (or on another computer locate the interface on startup page through which you are getting Internet connectivity, e.g., mostly likely a WiFi or Ethernet interface, and select that interface.
+The computer we're taking these screenshots from has one active wireless/Wi-Fi interface - "wlp0s26u1u3" and an inactive wired/ethernet interface - "enp4s0".
+In this case, all packets to/from this computer are passing through the Wi-Fi interface, so it's here where we want to capture packets.
+On a Mac, double click on this interface (or on another computer locate the interface on startup page through which you are getting Internet connectivity, e.g., mostly likely a Wi-Fi or Ethernet interface, and select that interface.